 Future Opportunities for the Diabetic

-Another opportunity to cure diabetes includes immunotherapy.
-With type 1 DM, insulin producing cells are progressively destroyed by the immune system.
-If this process could be stopped early, enough cells could be saved and potentially provide a cure through prevention.
-A Belgium company is currently working on a clinical trial that uses immunotherapy targeted toward the immune cells that attack and destroy pancreatic cells.
-It is noted that even after diagnosis as much as 10% of the insulin producing cells are still producing insulin.
-If the immune process could be interrupted, the remaining beta cells could potentially be saved and continue to produce insulin (Fernandez, 2019; JDRF, 2019a).
+Another opportunity to cure diabetes is through immunotherapy.
+With T1DM, islet β-cells are progressively destroyed by the immune system.
+After diagnosis, as much as 10% of the insulin-producing cells are still producing insulin.
+If the immune process could be interrupted or stopped early, the remaining beta cells could potentially be saved and continue to produce insulin, potentially providing a cure through prevention.
+A Belgium company is currently working on a clinical trial that uses immunotherapy to target the immune cells that attack and destroy pancreatic cells (Fernandez, 2019; JDRF, n.d.a).

 Abdallah, M. A., Ahmed, K. M., Stevens, D., & Griebeler, M. (2019).
-Screening for Impaired Glucose Tolerance (Prediabetes) and Prevention of Type 2 Diabetes.
+Screening for impaired glucose tolerance (prediabetes) and prevention of type 2 diabetes.
 South Dakota Medicine: The Journal of the South Dakota State Medical Association, 72(2), 67–73.

 Ahangar, P., Woodward, M., & Cowin, A. J. (2018).
 Advanced wound therapies.
 Wound Practice & Research, 26(2), 58–68.